 In some cases, the court may order a “no alcohol” term as part of probation.
 This means you will be on search and seizure for alcohol including on your person, vehicle, or home.
-You will also be prohibited from using or possessing alcohol and will not be permitted to be anywhere where alcohol is the primary item of sale like bars.
+You will also be prohibited from using or possessing alcohol and will not be permitted to be anywhere where alcohol is the primary item of sale, like bars and taverns.

 First Offense DUI school